Monkwearmouth–Jarrow Abbey: Bede

 The library Benedict had created on his travels to Rome and then given to the monastery made it the cradle not only of English art but of English literature.
 Bede was educated under Ceolfrith's patronage and lived, wrote, and died as a monk at Jarrow.
 By his death Bede had established himself as England's leading scriptural and historical authority.

 After his death Bede had a vital influence on the fortunes of the monastery.
 His writings, most importantly his Ecclesiastical History of the English People, became so popular in the 8th century that they not only assured the reputation of the houses, but influenced the development of Monkwearmouth-Jarrow's distinctive insular minuscule script, developed to increase the speed of book production.

 Viking raids

 In the 790s Vikings started to raid England.
 Their first target was Lindisfarne Priory in 793, followed by Monkwearmouth-Jarrow in 794.
 Danes destroyed the abbey about 860, and it seems to have been finally abandoned in the late 9th century.

 Later history

 Norman period

-In the early 1070s Aldwin, prior of Winchcombe Abbey in Gloucestershire, was inspired by Bede's Historia to tour the sites of the Northumbrian Saxon saints, including Jarrow where he held masses in the Saxon ruins.
+In the early 1070s Aldwin, prior of Winchcombe Abbey in Gloucestershire, was inspired by Bede's Historia to tour the sites of the Northumbrian Anglo-Saxon saints, including Jarrow where he held masses in the Anglo-Saxon ruins.
 He and 23 brothers from Evesham Abbey in Worcestershire began to build a new monastery, but its southern and western ranges were still incomplete when they were recalled to Durham Cathedral Priory in 1083.